iterative/dvc.org/content/docs/user-guide/experiment-management/visualizing-plots.md

 Plots can be defined in a top-level `plots` key in `dvc.yaml`.
 Top-level plots can use any file found in the <abbr>project</abbr>.

-In the simplest use, you only need to provide the plot's file path as a dictionary key.
+In the simplest use, you only need to provide the plot's file path.
 In the example below, DVC will take data from `logs.csv` and use the default plotting behavior (apply the `linear` plot [template] to the last found column):

 ```yaml
 stages: